 What we found is th.at there are two foods (beverages really) that many people consume daily that are grown with an excess of pesticides: coffee and wine.
 We’ve provided a deeper dive into the specific concerns around each of those foods, and helpful guidelines of what to look for when imbibing.
 Check out our article on The Essential Things to Look for When Buying Coffee.

-Grapes are listed in the EWG’s Dirty Dozen, but most people do not eat grapes more than once per week.
-As evidence, grapes are No. 31 on our list while wine (made from these same conventional grapes, unless labeled certified organic) is something many people consume several times per week as wine is 10 slots higher in popularity due to frequency of times it is tracked.
+Grapes are listed in the Dirty Dozen, but most people do not eat grapes more than once per week.
+As evidence, grapes are No. 31 on our list, while wine made from conventional grapes with skins that are doused in pesticides is something many people consume several times per week and often down more than one glass at a sitting.

 We have heard our readers tell us that organic foods are expensive, and organic options are not even something that all people have access to, so to help provide the safest non-organic food options we published LIVESTRONG’s helpful list of 16 Foods You Don’t Need to Buy Organic.